On algebraic volume density property: Surfaces

 where $p$ and $q$ are polynomials such that $p(0)=q(0)=0$ and $1-p(x)$ and $1-q(y)$ have simple roots only.
 Note that $S$ contains the torus $T \simeq \C_x^* \times \C_y^*$ and up to a constant factor is the only algebraic volume form on $T$ that extends regularly to $S$.

 \end{notation}

-\begin{remark} One can check that $S$ is obtained via half-locus attachments (in terminology of Fujita \cite{Fu}) to the boundary of $T $ at points $(x_1,0), \ldots, (x_k,0)$ and $(0,y_1), \ldots (0,y_l)$ where $x_1, \ldots , x_k$ (resp. $y_1, \ldots , y_l$) are the roots of $1-p$ (resp. $1-q$).
-In particular $S$ is simply connected, has no nonconstant invertible functions, and of logarithmic Kodaira dimension 0.
+\begin{remark} One can check that $S$ is obtained via half-locus attachments (in terminology of Fujita \cite{Fu}) to the boundary of $T $ at points $(x_1,0), \ldots, (x_k,0)$ and at points $(0,y_1), \ldots (0,y_l)$ where $x_1, \ldots , x_k$ (resp. $y_1, \ldots , y_l$) are the roots of $1-p$ (resp. $1-q$).
+That is, we blow $\C^2_{x,y}$ up at these points and remove the proper transform of the cross $xy=0$.
+In particular $S$ is simply connected, has no nonconstant invertible functions, and is of logarithmic Kodaira dimension 0 since this dimension for torus is 0 and half-locus attachments do not change the Kodaira dimension .
 The last fact implies that $S$ does not admit nontrivial algebraic $\C_+$-actions and it can be also shown that it does not have nontrivial algebraic $\C^*$-actions either.
-Nevertheless $S$ is transitive with respect to the group of holomorphic automorphisms generated by elements of phase flows of completely integrable algebraic vector fields (it is enough to use the algebraic vector fields listed in Lemma \ref{nc.12.16.20} below).
+Nevertheless $S$ is transitive with respect to the group of holomorphic automorphisms generated by elements of phase flows of complete algebraic vector fields (it is enough to use the algebraic vector fields listed in Lemma \ref{nc.12.16.20} below).
 Hence it is interesting to find out whether it has ADP or AVDP (with respect to $\omega$).
-For the special case of $p(x)=x$ and $q(y)=y$ we described in \cite {KaKu3} all completely integrable algebraic vector fields on $S$ which turned out to be divergence-free, i.e. ADP does not hold.
+For the special case of $p(x)=x$ and $q(y)=y$ we described in \cite {KaKu3} all complete algebraic vector fields on $S$ which turned out to be divergence-free, i.e. ADP does not hold.
 However as we see below AVDP is valid even in the general case. \end{remark}

 \begin{lemma} Every regular function $f$ on $S$ can uniquely be written in the form

 and the vector fields